Dr Kevin SeneHonorary Researcher

 In addition to physically-based modelling, one of my interests is therefore in using these types of approach to provide insights into system response and examples of applications to date include seasonal flow forecasting and assessing long-term variability in regional rainfall and lake levels.
 Linked to this is the choice of appropriate performance metrics to identify the statistical significance of any apparent changes particularly when, as is often the case, the underlying flow and rainfall records used in model calibration contain significant gaps in the early years.

-Kevin is a Chartered Civil Engineer with more than twenty five years' experience on consultancy and research projects in the UK and overseas, including in the USA, Spain, France, Italy, Lebanon, India, Sri Lanka, Central Asia, Sumatra, the Caribbean, and most countries in southern and eastern Africa.
+Kevin has more than thirty years' experience on consultancy and research projects in the UK and overseas, including in the USA, Spain, France, Italy, Lebanon, India, Sri Lanka, Central Asia, Sumatra, the Caribbean, and most countries in southern and eastern Africa.
 Clients have included Defra, DFID, the Environment Agency, European Commission, GIZ, SEPA, water companies, and the World Bank.
 His scientific publications include papers on water resources, flood forecasting, hydraulic modelling, flood estimation, climatology, micrometeorology and hydrometric data management, and books on flash floods and hydrometeorology.
-Other publications include a general interest book on the Mersey Estuary in Liverpool and Wirral and forthcoming books on the Cumbrian coast and tidal bores.
-He is currently a freelance researcher and consultant and past employers have included the Centre for Ecology & Hydrology in Wallingford and a major engineering consultancy.
-He is also a WMO Hydrology Expert and a Fellow of both the Royal Meteorological Society and the Royal Geographical Society and posts articles on coastal and estuary topics on his author website www.meteowriter.com.
+Other books include guides to the Mersey Estuary in Liverpool and Wirral, tidal bores and the coast of Cumbria and the Lake District.
+He is currently an independent consultant and past employers have included the Centre for Ecology & Hydrology in Wallingford and a major engineering consultancy.
+He is also a WMO Hydrology Expert and a Fellow of both the Royal Meteorological Society and the Royal Geographical Society.
+His author website is: www.meteowriter.com.